Current News

 Dean House Tours

-The Victorian-style 9-room house museum is open for tours on the 2nd Sunday of every month from 2-4 PM, tour start at 2 and 3 o'clock.
+The Victorian-style 9-room house museum is open for tours on the 2nd Sunday of every month from 2-4 PM, tours start at 2 and 3 o'clock.

 Mission Statement